Dog Sign Langauge: Top 10 Hand Signals for Dogs

 If your dog is facing you when you start, you can use a large circular hand motion to lead your dog out, back, and beside you.
 Don't treat until your dog is beside you and facing the right way.
 This might require a fair bit of practice to smooth out the wrinkles.

 When you are ready, start ending the movement with a closed fist, tapping your hip.
 Then treat.
-You can start making your hand motions less and less exagerated, while still ending with a closed-fist hip tap.
+You can start making your hand motions less and less exaggerated, while still ending with a closed-fist hip tap.
 In time, your dog will be able to respond to just the hip tap.

 8. Drop It

 The drop-it command is a necessity for any pet owner because it could save your pup’s life.
 If your dog picks up something that is poisonous or that could injure the animal, you’ll need the doggo to drop the item at once.
-Also, the 'drop it' commands helps make a game of fetch more enjoyable when you tell Fido to drop the ball.
+Also, the 'drop it' command helps make a game of fetch more enjoyable when you tell Fido to drop the ball.

 This trick is taught in sections.
 First, you want to associate the hand signal and vocal cue with a reward.
 Hold your hand out in a fist, palm up, and open your hand flat.
 Say drop or leave (pick one), and treat immediately.